WICG/performance-memory/explainer.md

 * Minimal/no overhead when the API is not used.
 * Comprehensive
-  * Should account for all memory allocated on behalf of the web page, including memory required by the browser vendor internal structures.
+  * Should account for all memory allocated on behalf of the web page, including memory required by the browser's internal structures.
 * Actionable
   * When used as a signal in aggregate, there should be low false positives and low false negatives.